Stable components in the parameter plane of transcendental functions of finite type: Shell components. Proof of Theorems C and D.

-Theorem~\ref{boundarycont} also allows us to define an internal structure in the simply connected shell component $\Omega$. \begin{corollary} Under the hypotheses of Corollary \ref{cor:uniquevc}, define the internal ray in $\Omega$ of angle $\theta$ by
+Theorem~\ref{boundarycont} also allows us to define an internal structure in the simply connected shell component $\Omega$. \begin{corollary}[Internal rays] Under the hypotheses of Theorem~\ref{boundarycont} and Corollary \ref{cor:uniquevc}, define the internal ray in $\Omega$ of angle $\theta$ by

-Then, all internal rays have one end at the virtual center and the other end at a point in $\partial \Omega$ (which a priori could be infinity).
+Then, all internal rays have one end at the virtual center and the other end at a point in $\partial \Omega$ (which could be infinity).
 If the virtual center $\la^*$ is finite no internal ray has both ends at $\la^*$. \end{corollary}

 Notice that the internal rays foliate the shell component.
 The rays landing at parameters corresponding to parabolic cycles of multiplier one, that is the preimages of $\{0,1\}$ under the multiplier map extended to $\partial\Omega$, divide $\Omega$ into fundamental domains which are mapped one to one to the punctured disk by the multiplier map $\rho$.
+See Figure \ref{sketch}.

 We have shown that simply connected shell components of period one are always unbounded.
-In the next section we look at some examples of dynamically natural slices of parameter space for specific families.
-The first is the exponential family $\{E_{\lambda}=e^z+\lambda, \la \in \C\}$ where all components are unbounded shell components.
-In the other examples, the families of meromorphic maps $\{f_\la, \la \in \Lambda\}$ are in $\pmf$ and in all of these we see that all of the simply connected shell components of period greater than one are bounded.
-This leads us to the following conjecture.
+In the next section we look at some examples of dynamically natural slices of parameter spaces for specific families.
+The first is the exponential family $\{E_{\lambda}=e^z+\lambda\}_{\la \in \C}$ where all hyperbolic components are unbounded.
+Other examples are dynamically natural slices $\Lambda$ of meromorphic families $\calf \subset \pmf$.
+In these parameter planes we observe that all of the simply connected shell components of period greater than one are bounded.
+These observations lead us to the following conjecture.

-\begin{conjecture} Let $\Lambda$ be a dynamically natural slice for a family of meromorphic maps $\{f_\la, \la \in \Lambda\}$ in $\pmf$ in the strict sense.
-Let $\Omega \subset \Lambda$ be a simply connected shell component of period $k = 2$.
+\begin{conjecture}[Boundness conjecture] Let $\Lambda$ be a dynamically natural slice of the meromorphic family $\calf \subset \pmf$.
+Let $\Omega \subset \Lambda$ be a simply connected shell component of period $p \geq 2$.
 Then $\Omega$ is bounded. \end{conjecture} \begin{remark} If the slice is defined in the relaxed sense of Remark \ref{relax}, there may be a finite number of unbounded components of period greater than $1$ because of the relations among the asymptotic values.
-Example (c) is a case in point. \end{remark}
+An example is given by the tangent family, where a shell component of period two is unbounded. \end{remark}